 Anti-aging is very big these days and no more so than when it comes to wrinkles.
 Many anti-wrinkle creams are on the market.
 Many of these contain resveratrol.
 One product that does not is Stem Cell Therapy cream so read my review on that if you saw its TV commercial.

 Pterostilbene is sometimes touted as the “new resveratrol.”
 This plant nutrient polyphenol is found in foods like blueberries, peanuts as well as red grapes,s, and red wine.
 It's said to be better absorbed and for this reason, it's incorporated into various anti-aging supplements.
 Some research suggests pterostilbene may help memory and fight aging but it's too soon to know if this is true in humans.
 Studies comparing what's better resveratrol or pterostilbene are lacking.

 Until more is known I suggest getting your resveratrol from foods like blueberries.
 Here is the smoothie recipe I make with blueberries to get you started.

 If you are supplementing with resveratrol or thinking about it, I suggest you save your money for now.
 Yes, the research is very interesting and yes, a lot of pharmaceutical companies are salivating at the idea of making a drug that we would take regularly (like a vitamin) that would help us stay healthy and live longer.

-For the moment, however there is still no magic bullet to staying healthy and living longer.
+For the moment, however, there is still no magic bullet to staying healthy and living longer.
 You have to work at it.
-That involves eating a fewer less calories, not smoking, and yes, getting a little exercise each day.
+That involves eating fewer calories, not smoking, and yes, getting a little exercise each day.
 On that point, I'm sure Dr. Oz and all the other experts out there would agree with me.
 For those who are still curious, here is Resveratrol on Amazon.